bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 Kingma et al. add an extra loss term initially describing it as a fix to this problem.
 Then, they add an innocent throw-away line that this actually can be derived by performing variational inference over :math:`\pi`.
-Of course, it's actually true but it's not that straightforward to derive!
-Well, I worked out all the gory the details, so here's my presentation of deriving the variational objective with labelled data.
+Of course, it's actually true (I think) but it's not that straightforward to derive!
+Well, I worked out the details, so here's my presentation of deriving the variational objective with labelled data.

 -----